On the volume of a unit vector field in 3 dimensions via calibrations

 \begin{Rema}[Remarks.]
 1)\ As referred above, we do have two symplectic forms $\omega$ with either orientation on $e_0^\perp$.
 In case of \eqref{invariantthreeformcalibration} it is written in an orthonormal frame as $ \omega=e^1\wedge(b_0e^2+b_1e^4)+e^3\wedge(b_1e^2-b_0e^4)$.
 And in the case of the opposite orientation, $\pm\omega=e^{12}+e^{34}$. \,2)\ In the last case, again, we have $\varphi=\theta\wedge\omega=-*\omega$ on the 5-dimensional space. \,3)\ Notice the uniqueness of invariant $\varphi$ is assured only when we ask that $\omega$ too is closed. \,4)\ We stress that there are no calibrations of the kind given by Propositions \ref{omegaclosedbadorientation} or \ref{omega_goodorientation}(iii) on a flat manifold. \end{Rema}

 Notice that $\theta\wedge\dx\theta$ cannot contribute to a closed invariant 3-form.
-Therefore, checking the ``Table of invariant forms and their exterior derivatives'' from \cite[p.182]{GluckZiller}, which is specific to the 3-sphere, case $c=1$, we conclude our differential system must stand perpendicularly to theirs, since we do not obtain the \textit{two} closed 2-forms on $T^1M$ which add to give a calibration.
+Therefore, checking the ``Table of invariant forms and their exterior derivatives'' from \cite[p.182]{GluckZiller}, which is specific to the 3-sphere case $c=1$, we conclude our differential system must sit perpendicularly to theirs, since we do not obtain the \textit{two} closed 2-forms on $T^1M$ which add to give a calibration.
+The subbundle $e_0^\perp$ is the same, the 2-forms there are skew.

 Here we find out when do two invariant calibrations on $T^1M$ define the same invariant cohomology class ($\sim$).
-By invariance of the structure one can restrict to a cohomology with constant coefficients.
+By invariance of the structure one may restrict to a cohomology with constant coefficients.
 So we consider the closed 3-forms

 \begin{prop} \,\ $\varphi_t\sim\varphi\ \Longleftrightarrow\ b_{0t}-b_{0}=-c(b_{2t}-b_2)$. \end{prop} \begin{proof} We have $\varphi_t=\varphi+\dx(\sum_ip_i\alpha_i)$ for some constant $p_0,p_1,p_2$ if and only if